TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.3.3 Stealth General
 ---------------------
  Balances and Fixes:
- - Stealth General Rebel build cost reduced from 200 to 150
+ - [NOTRELEVANT] Stealth General Rebel build cost reduced from 200 to 150
- - Stealth General light vehicles healthpoints increased
+ - [NOTRELEVANT] Stealth General light vehicles healthpoints increased
- - SCUD Launcher now available for Stealth General
+ - [NOTRELEVANT] SCUD Launcher now available for Stealth General
- - Booby Trap upgrade available for Stealth General
+ - [MAYBE] Booby Trap upgrade available for Stealth General
- - Stealth General GPS Scrambler now in three levels.
+ - [NOTRELEVANT] Stealth General GPS Scrambler now in three levels.
 Area of effect increase over the level (area indicated by the cursor radius)
- - Emergency Repair no longer available for Stealth General
+ - [NOTRELEVANT] Emergency Repair no longer available for Stealth General

  SABOTEUR:
- - Stealth General Saboteur steal more cashes and disable buildings longer
+ - [NOTRELEVANT] Stealth General Saboteur steal more cashes and disable buildings longer
- - Stealth General Combat Bike build cost reduced to 500 from 550
+ - [NOTRELEVANT] Stealth General Combat Bike build cost reduced to 500 from 550

  HIJACKER:
- - Now you need a Palace to build Stealth General Hijacker
+ - [NOTRELEVANT] Now you need a Palace to build Stealth General Hijacker
- - You cannot build Stealth General Hijacker if you didn't unlock it on the Generals Promotions
+ - [NOTRELEVANT] You cannot build Stealth General Hijacker if you didn't unlock it on the Generals Promotions
- - If you play as Stealth General, you can build other subfaction Hijackers correctly
+ - [IMPROVEMENT] If you play as Stealth General, you can build other subfaction Hijackers correctly

  JARMEN KELL:
- - Stealth General Jarmen Kell can detects stealth
+ - [NOTRELEVANT] Stealth General Jarmen Kell can detects stealth

  BASE DEFENSES:
- - Tunnel Network and Stinger Site no longer stealthed if still under construction.
+ - [MAYBE] Tunnel Network and Stinger Site no longer stealthed if still under construction.
 Prevent base defenses spam that allow you to deny build area by placing stealthed under construction base defenses

  CAMO NETTING:
- - Camo-netted Palace will reveal itself when the garrisoned infantry attacking outside
+ - [MAYBE] Camo-netted Palace will reveal itself when the garrisoned infantry attacking outside

  CAMOUFLAGE:
- - Camouflage upgrade available for Stealth General.
+ - [NOTRELEVANT] Camouflage upgrade available for Stealth General.
 Rebel, RPG Trooper, Terrorist, and Worker are affected by this upgrade.
    This makes the Stealth General can hide almost all of his army
- - Stealth General Terrorist can have Camouflage upgrade, yet they still will reveal themselves when moving
+ - [MAYBE] Stealth General Terrorist can have Camouflage upgrade, yet they still will reveal themselves when moving
- - Stealth General Rebel no longer stealthed if the Camouflage upgrade is not purchased
+ - [NOTRELEVANT] Stealth General Rebel no longer stealthed if the Camouflage upgrade is not purchased
- - Worker produced from Supply Stash no longer stealthed if the Camouflage upgrade is not purchased
+ - [NOTRELEVANT] Worker produced from Supply Stash no longer stealthed if the Camouflage upgrade is not purchased

  New Stuff:
- - Sniper
+ - [NOTRELEVANT] Sniper
      GLA Snipers are similar to USA Pathfinders, but they are less camouflaged so they requires more time to regain stealth and also reveal themselves when firing unlike Pathfinders.
 Requires Palace and unlock it at 1 Star General
- - Scorpion APC (Armored Personnel Carrier) Twin-barreled anti-armor and transport vehicle.
+ - [NOTRELEVANT] Scorpion APC (Armored Personnel Carrier) Twin-barreled anti-armor and transport vehicle.
 Can be upgraded with Scorpion Rocket.
 Thye're little weaker in term of firepower than the tank counterpart and can't have salvage upgrade however.
 Used to be the Scorpion Tank in beta version of Generals.
- - Quad Cannon Sniper Rounds upgrade
-     Increases Quad Cannon attack range and weapon damage against infantry.
+ - [NOTRELEVANT] Quad Cannon Sniper Rounds upgrade Increases Quad Cannon attack range and weapon damage against infantry.
 Purchased at Palace
- - Radar Van Radar Jammer upgrade
+ - [MAYBE] Radar Van Radar Jammer upgrade
      Stealth General Radar Van now can be upgraded with Radar Jammer.
 The Radar Jam ability allows you to create black shroud around the Radar Van which block enemy visibility on the map and also prevent most Generals special powers fired at the shrouded area until the black shroud cleared, much like the shroud in the campaign missions.
- - Light Vehicle Training science protocol
-     Replaces Technical Training, exclusive for Stealth General.
+ - [NOTRELEVANT] Light Vehicle Training science protocol Replaces Technical Training, exclusive for Stealth General.
 Makes not only Technicals, but also Rocket Buggies start as veterans.
 Also affects other subfactions Technicals and Rocket Buggies.